Saurabhvsharma/ypg2yui3/digital-clock-4.md

 ## Digital Clock with Alarms

-### Steps

 Copy _digital-clock-3.js_ to _digital-clock-4.js_.
 We will continue our improvements there.
 Copy _digital-clock-3.html_ to _digital-clock-4.html.
-Do the following things
+Do the following things.

+### Steps

-1. In _digital-clock-4.html_ add to _script_ blocks for our templates
+1. In _digital-clock-4.html_ add two _script_ blocks for our templates
     a.
-One should have an _id_ attribute containing _digital-view_ and the other _analog-view_.
+One should have an _id_ attribute containing _digital-view_ and the other _alarm-view_.
     b.
 Both _script_ blocks should have a _type_ attribute with _text/x-handlebars-template_.
-2. In _digital-clock-4.html's _script_ in-line element add configuration to point our our module (i.e. digital-clock-4.js).
+2. In _digital-clock-4.html_'s _script_ in-line element add configuration to point our our module (i.e. digital-clock-4.js).
-3. In _digital-clock-4.html's _script_ in-line element update the _use()_ function to include our module.
+3. In _digital-clock-4.html_'s _script_ in-line element update the _use()_ function to include our module.
 4. Open _digital-clock-4.js_ file and modify our module to expect a template for layout
     a.
 Update our _render()_ method to accept a compiled _Handlebars_ template.
     b.
 Update our _run()_ method to include source for the _Handlebars_ template